 20 of the Best Beaches to Visit in the United States This Summer

-Summer is the perfect time to hit the beach, relax in the sun, and enjoy the cool ocean breeze.
-Whether you’re into sandy shores, rugged coastlines, or pristine island retreats, the United States is home to some of the best beaches in the world.
-From the vibrant coasts of Florida to the scenic cliffs of California, here are 20 of the best beaches to visit this summer, each offering something unique for every kind of beachgoer.
+Summer is the perfect time to head out to the beach, soak up some sun, and relax in the cool ocean breeze.
+The United States is home to some of the world’s most beautiful beaches, from sandy beaches to rocky shores and isolated island retreats.
+From the vibrant coastline of Florida to the stunning cliffs of California, here are 20 of the best beaches to explore this summer, with something for every kind of beachgoer.

 1. Maui, Hawaii (Wailea Beach)